Frances Quinlan

 Christine Frances Quinlan (born May 7, 1986) is an American singer-songwriter, guitarist and visual artist best known for fronting Philadelphia indie rock band Hop Along.

-Career
+Quinlan is primarily recognized for seamlessly alternating between numerous vocal styles, ranging from airy falsetto to raspy singing to outright screaming.
+Jesse David Fox of Vulture called Quinlan "a rock singer's rock singer".
+John Wenzel of the Denver Post said "there’s simply nothing else like [Quinlan's voice] in contemporary music."
+Gabriela Tully Claymore of Stereogum called Quinlan a "national treasure".

 Early life and education

 Quinlan was raised in northern New Jersey and Quakertown, Pennsylvania, and was an active reader in their youth.
 Quinlan was encouraged by their mother to create art, and was later encouraged to pursue art as a career by their high school art teacher.

 Their parents, whom they have described as "big music fans", introduced them to artists such as Bob Dylan, Cat Stevens, and The Kinks at an early age.
 They initially attempted to learn to play the electric guitar at age 13, but became frustrated and gave up.
 However, after their brother Andrew introduced them to musicians such as Ani DiFranco, Fiona Apple, and Lauryn Hill, they revisited the instrument and were more successful.
 They began songwriting and working on musical projects with their brother.
 They worked as a house painter during this time.